muhdarifrawi/20220313-Fma-Scoring/README.md

 - [ ]Add in Brochures.
 - [ ]Optimise Navbar to be able to lead directly to pages.
 - [ ]Change Favicon.
+- [ ]Add credits, references and acnowledgement to README and webpage.

 ### Known Issues
 - [ ]v-model is affecting the bootstrap table visuals.
 - [ ]Print area is not optimised.
 - [ ]Scores shows up as Nan when form is incomplete.
+- [ ]Non-www URL does not redirect to www URL.

 ## Useful info
 - [Finding and creating vue.config.js file](https://stackoverflow.com/questions/49423756/vue-cli-3-0-where-is-the-config-file)